-A quick guide explaining credit scores, including how they work, what’s considered good and why they’re valuable
+A quick guide explaining credit scores, including how they work, what range is considered good and why they’re valuable

-Credit scores are used to predict how likely a person is to pay back a loan on time.
+Credit scores are used to predict how likely a person is to miss a payment in the future.
 That’s simple enough.
-Trying to explain what a good score is can be more difficult.
+But trying to explain what a good score is can be more difficult.
 This article will explore some of the reasons why.
 But if you’re just looking for a quick answer, it’s probably best to start with popular credit-scoring companies FICO® and VantageScore®: